ov-sa/Assetify.library/README.md

 * Built-In File System
 * Built-In Timer & Threader
 * Built-In Networker & Scheduler
-* Built-In Library Updater (If enabled, Latest version will be pulled automatically and replaced)
+* Built-In Library Updater (If enabled, Latest version will be pulled automatically and be replaced)
 * Built-In Asset-Pack Downloader & Broadcaster (No more `meta.xml` boredom!)
 * Built-In Asset-Pack Cache (Only modified assets are re-downloaded!)
 * Built-In Asset-Pack Synchronization (Server-Sided APIs)